binary-com/webtrader/README.md

 Running this command will launch local server at http://localhost:9001

 You should always combine the above command with

         $ grunt watch
 This command will help to automatically run grunt task when files are changed under src directory

+Since backend needs an https web address for **oauth app register** if you intend to debug oauth login on localhost,  you need to modify your `/etc/hosts` file.
+For example the `localhost token` in `src/oauth/app_id.josn` is registered to `https://webtrader.binary`, you need to do the following in order to use it locally.

+        127.0.0.1 webtrader.binary // add this line to your /etc/hosts file
+        $ sudo grunt conncet:https // use this command to run your local server

 In order to get SLOC(Source line of Code, which displays total number of lines of source code) report, run